-Course Number and Name: VAT 1111 Veterinary Mathematics
+Course Number and Name: VAT 1112 Veterinary Mathematics

-Description:Veterinary Math Calculations provides a consistent approach to computations involved in drug and solution problems.
+Description: Veterinary Math Calculations provides a consistent approach to computations involved in drug and solution problems.

-Hour Breakdown:
+Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours

-Semester Credit Hours Lecture Lab Contact Hours 1 1 0 15
+1. Demonstrate the numeration systems, fractions, decimals, percentages, and ratio proportion problems

-- 1. Demonstrate the numeration systems, fractions, decimals, percentages, and ratio proportion problems - a.
+- a.
 Utilize pretest to assess level of mathematics competencies - b.
 Identify the two numeration systems - c.
 Utilize the basic operations of fractions, decimals, and percentages. - d.
 Solve problems using ratio and proportion - 2.
 Differentiate among the metric, apothecaries', and household systems and their units of measurement - a.
 Perform calculations in the metric system of measurement - b.
 Convert units of measurement within the metric, apothecaries', and household systems of measurement - c.
 Demonstrate proficiency with symbols in the metric, apothecaries', and household systems of measurement - d.
 Utilize the proportion method when changing units of measurement from one system to another - 3.
 Calculate oral and parenteral dosages - a.
 Use the basic operations of ratio and proportions to solve problems for oral and parenteral medications - b.
 Demonstrate proficiency in correctly reading medication labels and orders - c.
 Determine dosage for oral and parenteral medications - 4.
 Calculate intravenous solution rates and the preparation of solutions - a.
 Demonstrate proficiency when calculating the intravenous rates with varying drop factor sets - b.
 Determine the correct length of time for intravenous infusions - c.
 Calculate solutions prepared from powders, crystals, or tablets - d.
-Demonstrate proficiency when computing solutions prepared from liquid solutes - e.
-Exhibit proficiency calculating solutions prepared from solutes with concentrations other than 100% concentrations
+Demonstrate proficiency when computing solutions prepared from liquid solutes - Exhibit proficiency calculating solutions prepared from solutes with concentrations other than 100% concentrations - 5.
+Differentiate between different sizes of syringes and how to read them for appropriate dosaging.

-Note: On the following pages, required tasks are denoted by an asterisk (\).
+Note: On the following pages, required tasks are denoted by an asterisk ().
 Italicized text denotes hands-on (psychomotor) skills; all other text denotes didactic (knowledge-based) skills.